cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

 #### Vision

-For the vision example, we have provided a script `download_data.sh` located in the folder `data`.
+*All instructions can be found in the [`tensorflow/vision/README.md`](https://github.com/cs230-stanford/cs230-starter-code/blob/master/tensorflow/vision/README.md)*

-You can download the dataset by running `sh download_data.sh` in your terminal.
+For the vision example, we will used the SIGNS dataset created for this class.
+The dataset is hosted on google drive, download it [here][SIGNS].

-This will download the SIGNS dataset (~1Gb) containing photos of hands signs making numbers between 0 and 5.
+This will download the SIGNS dataset (~1.1 GB) containing photos of hands signs making numbers between 0 and 5.
 Here is the structure of the data:
 ```
 SIGNS/